 Do crossword puzzles.
 Keep a smooth pebble or guitar pick with you to turn over in your hand to avoid more noticeable nervous ticks like nail biting.
 Buy adult coloring books.
 Get a weighted blanket for anxiety.

-Listen to a cat purr: Studies have suggested that the purr of a cat can lower a human’s stress and blood pressure.
-You may have to adopt a cat for this—don’t steal someone’s cat just to hear it purr.
+Adopt a cat: Research has suggested that owning a cat can have myriad health benefits.
+You will have to actually adopt a cat for this—don’t steal someone’s cat just to hear it purr.

 Furthering Your Career (83-144)

-Bring donuts or bagels to your first day at a new job and bring donuts or bagels to your last day at a job.
+Bring donuts or bagels to your first day and last day at a job.
 Arrive to work 15 minutes early on busy days.

 Respond to emails immediately: If you wait, you’re only adding to your to-do list.
 But put restrictions on when you are allowed to check your emails.
 If you don’t have time to respond then don’t waste energy checking your inbox.
 Resist checking emails in the first hour you’re awake.
 Proofread your emails.

 If doable, move closer to your place of work to avoid long commutes.
-Don’t be the quietest person in the office or the loudest person in the office.
+Don’t be the quietest or the loudest person in the office.
 Men: Own a blue blazer—it’s affordable, goes well with plenty of outfits, and can be worn in casual and formal situations.

 Work with the ambition of an intern and treat your interns like your colleagues.
 Engage in meetings you would normally just sit though.
 Get the degree or qualification that your colleagues don’t have.